-Late 2019 I invested in independent research to help me dig deeper into the biggest challenges facing consultants today.
+Late 2019 I invested in independent research to help me dig deeper into the biggest challenges facing consultancies today.

-I commissioned a series of in-depth interviews with high-level consultants, both those working as independents as well as those working for medium-sized and large consultancy firms, to give me a rich and detailed picture of the consultant’s’ world.
+I commissioned a series of in-depth interviews with leaders of consultancies – small, medium and large firms – to give me a rich and detailed picture of the consultant’s’ world.

 I did this because I believe it’s essential to have a clear and unbiased understanding of your client’s challenges, and it’s easier to get that perspective with some external support.